 Keith Baker is a London solicitor and has been an individual member of the International Bar Association for approximately 25 years, specialising in cross-border private client work.
 He is a past chair of the Individual Tax and Private Client Committee and past treasurer of the former Section on General Practice.
 He was elected an Honorary Life Member of the International Bar Association, and its Council, in October 2011.

 Zohra Dawood has degrees in law and a Master’s degree in economic history.
 She worked for a decade as chief researcher for a land rights organisation.
 After 1994, she worked with the Department of Land Affairs and Agriculture, where she was involved in policy formulation and implementation, including negotiations and settlement of land claims.
 She has been an adviser to cabinet members and was an adviser to the Presidency of Nelson Mandela.
 She also worked for the Department of Defence in drafting its legislation and policies on land and environment.
-In 1999, she joined the Open Society Foundations as the deputy executive director of the Open Society Foundation for South Africa, and since June 2001 has held the position of executive director.
+In 1999, she joined the Open Society Foundations as the deputy executive director of the Open Society Foundation for South Africa, and was the executive director from 2001-2012.

 A prominent media lawyer and human rights defender, Beatrice Mtetwa has appeared in numerous high-profile cases in Zimbabwe.
 In a country where the law is often used as a weapon of persecution, she has defended those targeted, at great personal risk.
 She is a past president of the Law Society of Zimbabwe and is the recipient of numerous human rights awards.